simplex-chat/simplex-chat/docs/guide/privacy-security.md

 3. Tap **Verify security code**.
 4. Ask your contact to follow the first three steps and compare your security code with theirs.

 The connection is secure if both you and your contact have the same security code.
-This can be validated by one of the following options:
+This can be validated by one of the following methods:

-- One of you can scan the other's security code.
+- One of you can scan the other's security code in-person.
 If the codes match, the contact will be marked as verified on the device that scanned the code.
 - Simply tap **Mark verified** if you trust the confirmation from your contact that the code is verified.
 - You can also read out your security code over a voice call with your contact.